nrawe/wabi-orm/ROADMAP.md

 Query
 - Add the ability to strip comments from queries
 - Add the ability to perform conditional sections
+- Add the ability to bind expressions for greater than
+- Add the ability to bind expressions for greater than or equal to
+- Add the ability to bind expressions for less than
+- Add the ability to bind expressions for less than or equal to

 ORM
 - Add `has_one_through()`
 - Add `has_many_through()`
+- Add `associate()`
+- Add `assign()`
+- Add `transaction()`